jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/wayscribe_product_benefits.md

 - Progress that builds session to session
 - Guidance that feels like working with the expert personally

-The transformation: From "I read about this approach" to "The expert helped me apply this to my exact situation."
+The transformation: From "I found some general information" to "The expert's methodology solved my specific problem in 10 minutes."

+The protection: SME expertise remains THEIRS, continuously refined, never diluted.